 Some Walt Disney World rides have height restrictions, requiring kids be a certain number of inches tall (usually 38 to 44″) in order to experience.
-Height requirements with measuring sticks are posted outside of attractions with a height requirement, and individuals who do not meet the height requirement will not be allowed to enter the line.
-Walt Disney World does not have age requirements for any attractions.
+Measuring sticks are outside attractions with a requirement, and kids who do not meet the minimum height are not allowed to enter the line.
+There are no age requirements.
+(Updated August 1, 2021.)

 Height requirements are an objective measurement to ensure that a person is physically large enough to experience a ride safely, but they do not ensure that children (or adults!) will not be scared by the attraction experience.
 Obviously, this is a subjective determination that each parent must make for their own child.